shijithpk/hottest-panchayats-kerala/README.md

 The notebook is heavily commented, so a coder with enough time should be able to read it from top to bottom, and understand atleast at a high level what's going on.

+Essentially what I'm doing is requesting satellite data from Planetary Computer and NASA, mainly data relating to surface temperature, processing it and then visualising it.
+The jupyter notebook goes into more detail on what exactly is being done.

 ### Want to hire me?

 Have a look at [my website](https://shijith.com/).
 If you like what I've done and think I could be of value to your company, email me at [mail@shijith.com](mailto:mail@shijith.com) or message me on [LinkedIn](https://www.linkedin.com/in/shijith/).
 I won't make sense for a full-fledged developer role, but if you have something that combines coding and longform writing, I'm definitely a good fit for that.
 Get in touch! :)